 Approved golf attire, includes polo necks or equivalent approved attire.
 Men’s shirts with collars, which must tucked into trousers or shorts.

 Knee-length, tailored shorts may be worn with either knee-length socks, ankle-length socks or short shoe-socks, all predominantly white.

 The following may not be worn on the course, practice ground or practice putting green:-

 T-shirts, jeans, combat trousers or shorts, shorts lower than the knee, calf-length trousers (except ladies), denim wear of any type, track or jogging suits, training shoes, and soccer, rugby or other non-golfing sports shirts, including those bearing non-golfing motifs.
 Ladies may not wear leggings, sun-tops, short skirts or brief shorts.

 IN THE CLUBHOUSE:

 Smart casual clothing is permitted in all parts of the Clubhouse and Dining Room at all time, unless alternative dress is specified for certain functions.
 This applies to all team matches and visiting parties, unless the Match Captain or Organiser requires otherwise

 Tailored shirts (without tails) may be worn outside trousers.

 Knee-length, tailored shorts and socks, as above.
-(Up to 7pm in the dining room)
+(Up to 7.00 p.m. in the Dining Room)